 To me this could be the most annoying type of parent.
 This parent enrolls their child in every possible activity they can regardless of if the child wants to or not.
 Their child has to play football because they played football.
 These are the parents that yell at the umpires and referees at the games and cause a scene.
-It’s ok to involve your children in extracurricular activites but make sure they are interested before doing so.
+It’s OK to involve your children in extracurricular activities but make sure they are interested before doing so.

 Pushing your children to join sports or activities that don’t interest them can create animosity.
-Just becasue you were a star football player in high school doesn’t mean that your son or daughter has to be.
+Just because you were a star football player in high school doesn’t mean that your son or daughter has to be.
 If they want to join the school musical let them.
 It’s their life to live, not yours.

 Chances are you fit into one of these particular parenting styles or perhaps you are a combination of a couple of them.
 The important thing to remember is that whatever parenting style you currently use you are leaving a lasting impression on your children for better or for worse.

 The bigger question is are you comfortable with your style or do you feel you need to make some changes?
 Let us know below in the comments.

 While you’re at it make sure your children are well mannered.